The Best Pets for Apartment Living

 The Best Pets for Apartments

-Because most apartments are smaller spaces than homes, you’ll want to look for a pet that won’t crowd you and any roommates.
+Because most apartments are smaller spaces than houses, you’ll want to look for a pet that won’t crowd you and any roommates.
 Large, energetic dog breeds like Siberian Huskies and Labrador retrievers probably aren’t the best choices for your limited space.
 Likewise, any animals known for being loud — like Siamese cats, beagles, cockatoos — should wait until you’re renting or owning a house.

 So what are the best pets for apartments?